imerkle/arweave-ipfs/README.md

 ##### add

-`add` takes ipfs hashes and returns the respective arweave txid it's stores the file contents of the hashes.
+`add` takes ipfs hashes, stores the raw bytes of files and returns the respective arweave txid.
 It also does additional checks to ensure same data is not stored multiple times.

+###### Note: `jwk` is the json of arweave wallet keyfile see [arweave docs](https://github.com/ArweaveTeam/arweave-js#create-a-new-wallet-and-private-key) for more info

 ```js
 const results = await ar.add("Qmaisz6NMhDB51cCvNWa1GMS7LU1pAxdF4Ld6Ft9kZEP2a", jwk);